huzongxiang/MatDGL/README.md

 CrysNet can be installed easily through anaconda!
 As follows:

-+ Create a new conda environment named 'crysnet' by command, then activate environment 'crysnet':
++ Create a new conda environment named "crysnet" by command, then activate environment "crysnet":
 ```bash
       conda create -n crysnet python=3.8
       conda activate crysnet